MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 ~~~
 {: .bash}

-There are other tools, such as [pylint](https://www.pylint.org/) or [flake8](https://flake8.pycqa.org/en/latest/) which are not automatic formatters, but will check your code for adherence to the PEP8 standard.
-Pylint, for example, will find your variables which are not `snake_case`, functions which do not have `docstrings`, simple stylistic changes, unused variables, etc. Flake8 is a little less strict in general.
+There are other tools, such as [pylint](https://www.pylint.org/) and
+[flake8](https://flake8.pycqa.org/en/latest/) that are not automatic formatters,
+but will check your code for adherence to the PEP8 standard.
+Pylint, for example, will find your variables which are not `snake_case`,
+functions which do not have `docstrings`, simple stylistic changes, unused variables, etc.
+Flake8 is a little less strict in general.
 We will try `flake8` out here.
-If you would like to try `flake8`, first install it
+If you would like to try `flake8`, first install it.

 ~~~
 $ pip install flake8
 ~~~
 {: .language-bash}

-You can run it on our `functions` module:
+You can run it on our `functions` module.

 ~~~
 $ flake8 molecool/functions.py
 ~~~
 {: .language-bash}

-To see any errors still left in the module.
-Let's examine one of these
+shows any errors still left in the module.
+Let's examine one of these.

 ~~~
 molecool/functions.py:1:1: F401 'os' imported but unused
 ~~~
 {: .language-output}

-This tells us it is looking at the line `molecool/functions.py` on line `1` (your line number may vary). `F401` is an error code which you can look up.
+This tells us it is looking at line 1 of `molecool/functions.py` (your line number may vary).
+`F401` is an error code which you can look up.
 Here, we are importing `os`, but never using it.
 We should remove this from our file.

 You will also see a second "unused import" error: